sabrinafn/42_minishelll/README.md

 # Minishell

-This project is part of the School 42 curriculum and was developed as a group effort by two students.
+This project is part of the School 42 curriculum and was developed as a group project by me and Fernando Loula from School 42 as well.

 ## Description